esciencecenter-digital-skills/python-intermediate-development-tno/episodes/14-collaboration-using-git.md

 and the branch where you develop it is called a *feature branch*.
 Each feature branch should have its own meaningful name - indicating its purpose (e.g. "issue23-fix").
-If we keep making changes and pushing them directly to `main` branch on GitHub, then anyone who downloads our software from there will get all of our work in progress - whether or not it is ready to use!
+If we keep making changes and pushing them directly to `main` branch on GitLab, then anyone who downloads our software from there will get all of our work in progress - whether or not it is ready to use!
 So, working on a separate branch for each feature you are adding is good for several reasons: